netchex/reference-architectures/docs/dmz/secure-vnet-hybrid.md

 As mentioned, the reference architecture uses a pool of NVA devices behind a load balancer.
 The load balancer uses a health probe to monitor each NVA and will remove any unresponsive NVAs from the pool.

-If you're using Azure ExpressRoute to provide connectivity between the VNet and on-premises network, [configure a VPN gateway to provide failover][guidance-vpn-failover] if the ExpressRoute connection becomes unavailable.
+If you're using Azure ExpressRoute to provide connectivity between the VNet and on-premises network, [configure a VPN gateway to provide failover][ra-vpn-failover] if the ExpressRoute connection becomes unavailable.

 For specific information on maintaining availability for VPN and ExpressRoute connections, see the availability considerations in [Implementing a hybrid network architecture with Azure and on-premises VPN][guidance-vpn-gateway-availability] and [Implementing a hybrid network architecture with Azure ExpressRoute][guidance-expressroute-availability].